ryan4yin/nixos-and-flakes-book/docs/best-practices/run-downloaded-binaries-on-nixos.md

 NixOS does not follow the FHS standard, so the binaries you download from the Internet will not likely work on NixOS.
 But there are some ways to make it work.

-Here is a detailed guide which provides 10 ways to run downloaded binaries on NixOS: [Different methods to run a non-nixos executable on Nixos](https://unix.stackexchange.com/questions/522822/different-methods-to-run-a-non-nixos-executable-on-nixos), I recommend you to read it.
+Here is a detailed guide that provides 10 ways to run downloaded binaries on NixOS: [Different methods to run a non-nixos executable on Nixos](https://unix.stackexchange.com/questions/522822/different-methods-to-run-a-non-nixos-executable-on-nixos), I recommend you to read it.

-Among these methods, I prefer creating a FHS environment to run the binary, which is very convenient and easy to use.
+Among these methods, I prefer creating an FHS environment to run the binary, which is very convenient and easy to use.

-To create such an environment, add the following code to one of your nix modules:
+To create such an environment, add the following code to one of your Nix modules:

 ```nix
 { config, pkgs, lib, ... }: